Let’s set the record straight about details from an income tax return with the IRS Letter 4883C.

 The IRS agent may ask these through multiple-choice questions.
 In some cases, they may wait for the person to provide the answer.

-Online, some personal stories involved the IRS asking questions that may also be in the credit report such as mortgage payments.
+Online, you’ll find some personal stories that involved the IRS asking questions that may also be in the credit report such as mortgage payments.
 These are only soft queries, and they don’t affect the credit score.

 It’s also possible the person needs to verify information on other people’s behalf.
 Take, for example, children listed as dependents.

 The IRS may ask for their birth dates, income, or the taxes filed.
 This is because scammers can also use them or non-existent children to obtain deductions or tax credits.

 What Is Adjusted Gross Income (AGI)?
 It refers to the difference between tax deductions and total gross income.

 Usually, one phone call is enough.
 Otherwise, the IRS may request the taxpayer, along with their authorized representative including a tax attorney, to appear in person.

 When that happens, they still need to bring the requirements above during the meeting.

 If the IRS confirms someone else filed a fraudulent tax return, they can ask the taxpayer to file a complaint about it.